theophiledutrey/obsidian-repo/Linux/Analyse.md

 find / -group yourgroup -type f 2>/dev/null
 ```

-> Search for files owned by a group you are a member of.
+getcap -r / 2>/dev/null | grep '/bin/'> Search for files owned by a group you are a member of.

 ## Useful directories to investigate